-Walter W. Sessoms is a director of the Wells REIT and Wells REIT II.
+Walter W. Sessoms is a director of Wells REIT and Wells REIT II and a trustee of the Wells Family of Real Estate Funds.
 He was employed by Southern Bell and its successor company, BellSouth, from 1956 until his retirement in June 1997.
 While at BellSouth, Mr. Sessoms served in a number of key positions, including Vice President-Residence for the State of Georgia from June 1979 to July 1981, Vice President-Transitional Planning Officer from July 1981 to February 1982, Vice President-Georgia from February 1982 to June 1989, Senior Vice President-Regulatory and External Affairs from June 1989 to November 1991, and Group President-Services from December 1991 until his retirement on June 30, 1997.
+He also worked at AT&T Corporation in New York from 1969 to 1971 when Southern Bell was a part of the Bell System.
+From September 1973 to September 1974, Mr. Sessoms participated in the President's Executive Interexchange Program in Washington, D.C.

-Mr. Sessoms currently serves as a director of the Georgia Chamber of Commerce for which he is a past Chairman of the Board, the Atlanta University Center and the Salvation Army's Board of Visitors of the Southeast Region.
+Mr. Sessoms currently serves as a director of the Georgia Chamber of Commerce of which he is a past Chairman of the Board and the Salvation Army's Board of Visitors of the Southeast Region.
 Mr. Sessoms is also a past executive advisory council member for the University of Georgia College of Business Administration and past member of the executive committee of the Atlanta Chamber of Commerce.
 Mr. Sessoms is a graduate of Wofford College where he earned a degree in economics and business administration, and is currently a member of the Wofford College Board of Trustees.
-He is a past member of the Governor's Education Reform Commission and a former member of the Georgia School Board.
-In addition, Mr. Sessoms is a member of the Board of Trustees of the Southern Center for International Studies and is the past president of the Atlanta Rotary Club.
+He is a past member of the Governor's Education Reform Commission and a former member of the Georgia

+School Board.
+In addition, Mr. Sessoms is a member of the Board of Trustees of the Southern Center for International Studies and is past president of the Atlanta Rotary Club.
+He is also a trustee of the Atlanta University Center.

-Neil H. Strickland is a director of the Wells REIT and Wells REIT II.
+Neil H. Strickland is a director of Wells REIT and Wells REIT II and a trustee of the Wells Family of Real Estate Funds.
 He was employed by Loyalty Group Insurance (which subsequently merged with America Fore Loyalty Group and is now known as The Continental Group) as an automobile insurance underwriter.
 From 1957 to 1961, Mr. Strickland served as Assistant Supervisor of the Casualty Large Lines Retrospective Rating Department.
 From 1961 to 1964, Mr. Strickland served as Branch Manager of Wolverine Insurance Company, a full service property and casualty service company, where he had full responsibility for underwriting of insurance and office administration in the State of Georgia.
 In 1964, Mr. Strickland and a non-active partner started Superior Insurance Service, Inc., a property and casualty wholesale general insurance agency.
 Mr. Strickland served as President and was responsible for the underwriting and all other operations of the agency.
 In 1967, Mr. Strickland sold his interest in Superior Insurance Service, Inc. and started Strickland General Agency, Inc., a property and casualty general insurance agency concentrating on commercial customers.
 Mr. Strickland is currently the Senior Operation Executive of Strickland General Agency, Inc. and devotes most of his time to long-term planning, policy development and senior administration.